DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 #### Tuesday 13th
 My phone randomly popped up a "Do you want to use this number for Facetime?" alert, which prompted me to try ringing my number from another phone.
 And it worked!
 I sent an SMS and got a reply too!
 No actual update from O2 themselves yet, so keeping my fingers crossed and waiting to see what they have to say.

+#### Wednesday 14th
+Requested refund for undelivered service.
+Arranged for 6 months of Disney+ (always part of the deal, but the ability to choose it lapsed while I had no access to m account).
+Suggested they might like to make a goodwill gesture to reflect the awful experience, inconvenience and told that the refund was all the "compensation" they (the social media team) could provide.
+They did suggest I could raise an official complaint.

+#### Thursday 29th
+Wrote a physical letter to the complaints department this time (harder to ignore?) and sent it signed-for.
+Explained the 10 weeks, the effort required, the expense incurred and included all of the Twitter chat, as well as this diary.
+Total 17 pages.
+Set a date in the calendar 8 weeks from now, expecting to have to go down the "dead-lock" letter + ombudsman route.